ATD 1-LAW

 Ratification

-The following are the rules governing the agency by ratification.
-Which is true?
+Outline three(3) rules governing the agency by ratification.

 An agency by ratification is also known as_________ agency.